GRIDAPPSD/gridappsd-pyvvo/README.md

 7. Restart MySQL.

 Alternatively, these setting can be tweaked in MySQL Workbench the "Options File" button under the "Instance" heading in the "Navigator" pane (on the left edge of the program).

+More details (and commands for Linux/Unix) can be found [here](https://dev.mysql.com/doc/refman/5.7/en/innodb-buffer-pool-resize.html)